UNNC-Fab/2025-1-AL/docs/weeklyassignments/week2.md

 [wokwi](https://wokwi.com/) is a great website where you can design and test your circuit online.
 ![](https://unncfab.oss-cn-hangzhou.aliyuncs.com/img/AL/20250317182323862.png)
 ### 2.3 Servo Control with Ultrasonic Sensor Input
-In this exercise, i have tried to use ultrasonic sensor as input to trigger a servo motor to rotate.
-This interaction happens when an object enter or leave the sensor's detection range.
+In this exercise, I have tried to use ultrasonic sensor as input to trigger a servo motor to rotate.
+This interaction happens when an object enters or leaves the sensor's detection range.
 ![](https://unncfab.oss-cn-hangzhou.aliyuncs.com/img/AL/%E5%BE%AE%E4%BF%A1%E5%9B%BE%E7%89%87_20250317213139.jpg)
 I have first designed the circuit online then write the code and deployed on it.
 ![](https://unncfab.oss-cn-hangzhou.aliyuncs.com/img/AL/20250320173700676.png)